LIT-Protocol/js-sdk/README.md

 <br/>
 The Lit JavaScript SDK provides developers with a framework for implementing Lit functionality into their own applications.
 Find installation instructions in the docs to get started with the Lit SDK based on your use case: <a href="https://developer.litprotocol.com/SDK/Explanation/installation">https://developer.litprotocol.com/SDK/Explanation/installation</a>
 <br /><br />
+Alternatively, individual packages are below so that you can import the minimum required packages for your use case.
+<br /><br />

 # Packages